 "No one recognised me.
 A few people from work did, they sent me screensavers.
 Pretty quick off the block actually, I must say.

 Still, at least there was some good to come out of the whole incident.
-"After all the hooliganism, when we were walking back to the car, Charlie said, 'Dad, I want to support Crystal Palace'.
+"After all the hooliganism, when we were walking back to the car, my son said, 'Dad, I want to support Crystal Palace'.

 "He didn't want anything to do with United after that.
 He's been a Palace fan ever since.
 In the family it was known as 'The Conversion on the Road to Selhurst'.
 So it was probably worth it."